jdarling/hyjack/readme.md

         conversation.duration = conversation.complete - conversation.start;
         conversation.completed = new Date();
-        try{ // capture the uri component of the req object if it exists conversation.uri = socket._httpMessage.res.request.uri;
+        try{ // capture the uri component of the req object if it exists
+          // This same statement could be written as
+          //   conversation.uri =
+          //        (socket._httpMessage.res && socket._httpMessage.res.request)?
+          //          socket._httpMessage.res.request.uri:false;
+          // this would require two boolean evaluations that should not be
+          // required since the socket._httpMessage.res.request.uri component
+          // should exist.
+If the case were that it was unknown if the component
+          // would exist then a if or ternary operator would be faster than the
+          // try/catch implementation.
+          conversation.uri = socket._httpMessage.res.request.uri;
         }catch(e){
         }